xbeat/Machine-Learning/README.md

 A Jacobian matrix is a fundamental concept in multivariable calculus and linear algebra.
 It represents the best linear approximation of a differentiable function near a given point.
 The Jacobian matrix contains all first-order partial derivatives of a vector-valued function.

+## Handwritten Digit Classification with TensorFlow and Python

+Introduction to Handwritten Digit Classification

+Handwritten digit classification is a fundamental problem in computer vision and machine learning.
+It involves teaching a computer to recognize and categorize handwritten digits automatically.
+This task has numerous real-world applications, from postal code recognition to digitizing historical documents.
+In this presentation, we'll explore how to build a handwritten digit classifier using TensorFlow and the MNIST dataset.

 ## Comparing Python and C++ File IO

 Python - Opening a File